adnanmuttaleb/blgoly/README.md

 ## Usage

 The main app is the `article` app, which contains the *views, models, serializers*.
-Important URLS:
+Important URLS (all require authentication at least):

 * `content/article_list` where user can view articles.
 * `contaent/articles`, `contaent/categories` api's endpoint for listing, creating..etc articles and categories.